ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

   :widths: 20
   :header-rows: 0

+  * - Household number (random indicator for who is in the same household)
   * - Unique simulant ID (for PRL tracking)
   * - First name
   * - Middle initial